mand3v/MT7603U/README.md

 # MT7603U driver
-**Warning: there are still many bugs in this project, and welcome to join me wit it.**
+**Warning: there are still many bugs in this project, and welcome to join me to improve it.**

 ## Build and Install
 ```bash